suderman/dotfiles/README.md

 Usage
 -----

-Symlinked dotfiles are brought up with `rcup` or down with `rcdn`, using the `~/.rcrc` for configuration.
+Symlinked dotfiles are brought down with `rcdn` and back up again with `rcup -B hostname -t osx/ubuntu rcrc && rcup`, using the `~/.rcrc` for configuration.
 Environment variables and shell functions are sourced from the home directory's `~/.sh` folder.
 User commands are stored in the home directory's `~/bin` folder, including the `update` command (which is a good command to periodically run!).